 A study using as a basis National Endowment for the Arts Individual Artist Employment data from the 2010 U.S. census.

-Study surveyed Montana non-profit arts organizations to assess how arts and cultural programs contribute to the state economy.
+A survey of Montana non-profit arts organizations to assess how arts and cultural programs contribute to the state economy.

-A growing group of advocates believe that STEM is missing a key component – the Arts.
+Scientific American - A growing group of advocates believe that STEM is missing a key component – the Arts.

-Was created to provide step-by-step instructions and a databank of facts for would-be advocates.
+Provides step-by-step instructions and a databank of facts for would-be advocates.

 Ranks Montana first in the nation in entrepreneurship and innovation.